We make the following announcement in the beginning of almost every class:

 I have a lot of martial arts experience.
 Will I be able to learn something from you?

-We all learn something every day of our lives… Come and say hello, you don’t have to pay if you feel the class is not for you.
+We all learn something every day of our lives… Come and say hello, we’re always glad to see visitors.
+But if you walk into a class thinking you already know everything- why walk into a class?

 How long does it take?